-- 7. Students should leave or be picked up from campus immediately upon dismissal at 2:15 p.m.
-(1:30 p.m. on Wednesday), unless you are in the A+ After School Program or other enrichment class. - 8.
-Adult supervision is not provided after school. - 9.
-Students should wait quietly in front of the office or the mauka playground bench for their ride home. - 10.
-Students who have late starting after school enrichment classes, should quietly sit and wait outside the classroom location of the after school class. - 11.
+- 8. Students should leave or be picked up from campus immediately upon dismissal at 2:15 p.m.
+(1:30 p.m. on Wednesday), unless you are in the A+ After School Program or other after school program/class. - 9.
+Adult supervision is not provided after school.

+- 10. Students should wait quietly in front of the office or the mauka playground bench for their ride home. - 11.
+Students who have later starting after school classes, should quietly sit and wait outside the classroom location of the after school class. - 12.
 Students can report to the office if your ride is late or you have special concerns.